poelstra/mhub-serial-bridge/README.md

 -   Run `pnpm start` or `pnpm start -- /path/to/your/config.json` to start
 -   Optionally set `DEBUG=bridge:*` to enable verbose output.

+You'll need a running instance of MHub of course.
+You can then subscribe to each port's `.../rx` and `.../state` topics, and write lines (or array of bytes) to its `.../tx` topic.

+If you specify a delimiter for the port, it will automatically parse each line, stripping the delimiter (but still emitting any empty lines as-is).
+The delimiter is also always added to any string or array to be sent to the serial port.

+If you don't specify a delimiter, data will be emitted as an array of byte values as soon as each chunk comes in, and incoming strings or byte arrays will always be forwarded as-is.
+(Note: strings will first be decoded into an array of bytes according to the specified encoding, which defaults to UTF-8.)

 ## License

 MIT